Campaign of the Month: October 2017

 The National WWII Museum, formerly known as the National D-Day Museum, is a military history museum that focuses on the contribution made by the United States to Allied victory in World War II, and houses a multitude of artifacts from the conflict.
 Founded in 2000, it was later designated by the U.S. Congress as America’s official National WWII Museum in 2003.

-The Ogden Museum of Southern Art is a University of New Orleans associated gallery with focus on the visual arts and culture of the American South within the context of the region’s history and culture.
+The Ogden Museum of Southern Art is a University of New Orleans associated gallery with focus on the visual arts, history, and culture of the American South.
 It is located in the adjacent to Lee Circle, where it hosts a broad range of programming including exhibitions, lectures, film screenings, and concerts.
+Its collection is the largest and most comprehensive collection of Southern art in the world and embodies the visual heritage and history of the American South from 1733 to the present.

 • The Republic